 - employment gaps for people with learning disabilities, long-term conditions and mental health conditions

 The tool also provides points for discussion and reflection in order to explore the local context, along with directing to external documents for further information.
 Employers can use this resource to assess their local community, and target their organisational health and wellbeing strategies accordingly.

-The Royal Society for Public Health’s (RSPH’s) and Calouste Gulbenkian Foundation: That Age Old Question Report, June 2018
+The Royal Society for Public Health (RSPH) and Calouste Gulbenkian Foundation: That age old question report, June 2018

-RSPH along with the Calouste Gulbenkian Foundation has published a report examining how attitudes to ageing can affect our health and wellbeing.
-It explains that ageist attitudes harm older people as they lead to direct age-based discrimination – which can promote social exclusion, impact on mental health, and affect wider determinants of health like employment.
-It provides tips for employers to support wellbeing and resilience, in preparation for later life and ideas how to promote age diversity in the workplace.
+RSPH along with the Calouste Gulbenkian Foundation published a report examining how attitudes to ageing can affect our health and wellbeing.
+It explains that ageist attitudes harm older people as they lead to direct age-based discrimination, which can promote social exclusion, impact on mental health, and affect wider determinants of health, such as employment.
+It provides tips for employers to support wellbeing and resilience in preparation for later life and ideas on how to promote age diversity in the workplace.

 NHS Health and Wellbeing Framework, May, 2018

-The framework is an interactive document that makes the case for staff health and wellbeing, sets out clear actionable steps and provides guidance on how organisation’s can plan and deliver a staff health and wellbeing plan.
+The framework is an interactive document that makes the case for staff health and wellbeing, sets out clear actionable steps and provides guidance on how organisations can develop and deliver a staff health and wellbeing plan.
 A diagnostic tool has also been created to support implementation of the framework and help organisations identify key areas of focus when planning or improving a health and wellbeing programme.

 Stress: Are we coping?
 (The Mental Health Foundation) May, 2018.